-I’m getting rather attached to this rolling out of bed whenever and arriving at the trailhead “late.”
-I see fewer people, the pants-saturating morning dew on either side of the trail is mostly burnt off by the rising sun, and it’s no longer necessary to don multiple thermal layers for the first leg of the hike.
+I’m getting rather attached to this rolling out of bed whenever I feel like it and arriving at the trailhead “late.”
+I encounter fewer people, the pants-saturating morning dew in the forest is mostly burnt off by then, and it’s no longer necessary to don seventeen thermal layers for the first leg of the hike.
 Not that I don’t bring them along, anyway.
 This is Mt.
 Hood, after all.

-Pinnacle Ridge does hold one distinction among Hood’s northern routes: It has more mud on it than a front porch in Mississippi.
-On my map, there is a spot humbly labeled “bog.”
-Those aforementioned rivulets turned into marshes which in turn became human booby traps rivaling the La Brea Tar Pits.
-Hikers had lain branches and logs across the goo in desperate, attempts to construct some sort of floating boardwalk.
+Pinnacle Ridge’s one distinction among Hood’s northern routes is its award-winning levels of soul-sucking mud.
+On my map, there’s a spot humbly labeled “bog.”
+Those aforementioned rivulets turned into marshes which then became booby traps rivaling the La Brea Tar Pits.
+Hikers had lain branches and logs across the goo in desperate attempts to construct some sort of floating boardwalk.
 I have two words for them: extra socks.
-Here’s a dry spot:
+This was the dry spot:

-If you think you’ll be clever by circumventing the slog and finding an alternate route at the periphery, take my word for it–there is no periphery.
-The water stretches under the Marsh Marigold and sedge and huckleberries all the way up and all the way down and completely from side to side.
+If you think you’re gonna avoid a slog by finding an alternate route at the periphery, take my word for it–there is no periphery.
+The water burbles beneath the Marsh Marigold, sedge, and huckleberries all the way up and all the way down and completely from side to side.

 Wait…did I say huckleberries?

 I take it back, I love bogs!
 (Om, nom, nom!)